timotejroiko/astrologico-docs/res_status.md

 }
 ```

 Occasionally when our server goes through changes or updates, a small downtime can be expected (usually about 1-2 seconds at a time).
-In such cases, the following error message is be returned but you can safely have your application automatically retry the request:
+In such cases, the following error message is be returned and you can safely have your application automatically retry the request:

 ```
 {